sanjib-sen/bucc-pr-rules/docs/README.md

     ![group](pics/group.jpg)

 -   Alternatively, if the picture only consists of the speaker, then it should be moved towards the edge of a paragraph as shown below.
-Keep in mind that the size of the photo has been significantly reduced as well.
+To do this,     `Right Click on Picture>Image Options>Text Wrapping>Wrap Text` Keep in mind that the size of the photo has been significantly reduced as well.

     ![single](pics/person.png)